 Reaction & Thoughts:

 One of the biggest hits of the 1980s doesn’t look like much now.
 Modern viewers will probably fail to understand why this movie was so popular.
 Heck, I was there and I have difficulty explaining it!
-My theory is that people found irresistible the idea of living in a picture-perfect island, no work and no responsibilities, with the only swimming and sex as the main pastimes.
+My own theory is that people found irresistible the idea of living on a picture-perfect island, no work and no responsibilities, with swimming, eating and sexual activities as the main pastimes.
 Who wouldn’t like that?
-The Blue Lagoon seems like a dream conjured up by stressed out suburbanites.
+The Blue Lagoon seems like a fantasy conjured up by bored and stressed out suburbanites.

-Directed by Randal Kleiser (Grease) from a screenplay by Douglas Day Stewart (An Officer and a Gentleman) based upon Henry De Vere Stacpoole’s 1908 novel, The Blue Lagoon is a nearly plotless movie that relies on gorgeous images, appealing actors, and yes, sex & nudity, to hold the viewers’ attention for nearly two hours.
-Nestor Almendros’s (Days of Heaven and Sophie’s Choice) Oscar-nominated cinematography is quite beautiful.
+Directed by Randal Kleiser (Grease) from a screenplay by Douglas Day Stewart (An Officer and a Gentleman) based upon Henry De Vere Stacpoole’s 1908 novel, The Blue Lagoon is a nearly plotless movie that relies on gorgeous images, appealing actors, and yes, sex & nudity to hold the viewers’ attention for nearly two hours.
+Nestor Almendros’s (Days of Heaven) Oscar-nominated cinematography is quite beautiful.

-The Blue Lagoon did for Brooke Shields what Blake Edwards’s 10 did for Bo Derek — it turned her into one of the biggest sex symbols of the era.
-The problem is that Derek was a grown woman and Shields was a 14-year-old girl when she made the film.
-Back in 1980, I was not even a teenager yet so I thought the whole thing was pretty innocent.
-But now that I’m in my 40s, I have to admit that I felt a little uncomfortable seeing Shields being sexualized in an extreme manner.
+The film turned Brooke Shields into one of the biggest sex symbols of the era.
+Shields was only 14-years-old when she made the film and her simi-nude scenes are a little creepy.
+Back in 1980, I wasn’t even a teenager yet so I thought the whole thing was pretty innocent.
+But now that I’m much older, I have to admit that I felt a bit uncomfortable watching the underage Shields being sexualized in an extreme manner.

-Is it honest storytelling or mere exploitation?
-It’s hard to tell what the filmmakers had in mind.
-They did use a double for the frontal nudity, but really … Today this kind of thing will make the internet explode.
-That being said, the camera is clearly in love with Shields and her co-star Christopher Atkins (The Pirate Movie) — it’s hard to come up with more photogenic actors.
-Leo McKern (Ryan’s Daughter) plays the old seaman who helps the kids survive the shipwreck.
+Regardless of all that, there is no doubt that the camera is clearly in love with Shields and her co-star Christopher Atkins (The Pirate Movie) — it would have been nearly impossible to come up with more photogenic actors.
+Leo McKern (Ryan’s Daughter and The Omen) plays the old seaman who helps the kids survive the shipwreck.

 Conclusions & Final Thoughts:

-Although the critics hated it, The Blue Lagoon managed to make a small fortune.
+The Blue Lagoon managed to make a small fortune.
 I wasn’t impressed then, and it doesn’t impress me now.
-I can’t say I hate it though.
-The script is pretty mundane, but, against my better judgement, I found myself immersed in the movie — it’s not a terribly bad way to spend a couple of hours.
-The film spawned two sequels — Return to the Blue Lagoon and Blue Lagoon: The Awakening — but neither one was successful.
+I can’t say I disliked it, though.
+Against my better judgement, I found myself completely immersed in the movie — it’s not a terribly bad way to spend a couple of hours.
+The film spawned two sequels (Return to the Blue Lagoon and Blue Lagoon: The Awakening) and a few copycats (e.g. the 1982 film Paradise starring Phoebe Cates and Willie Aames).
 Color, 115 minutes, Rated R.